 Providing a platform for entrepreneurship in such a context can be a game-changing initiative – creating jobs for job seekers and setting the stage for other aspiring entrepreneurs.

-In the first year, based on a detailed needs assessment by our team across different villages in the region, the Udhyam program was developed, designed, and launched.
-We started in the first year with our first cohort of 8 entrepreneurs from Nainital district, carefully chosen through a selection process evaluating the viability of their B-plan, local relevance of the idea and its impact on the local economy.
+In the first year, based on a detailed needs assessment by the team across different villages in the region, the Udhyam program was developed, designed, and launched.
+The first year was started with a cohort of 8 entrepreneurs from Nainital district, carefully chosen through a selection process evaluating the viability of their B-plan, local relevance of the idea and its impact on the local economy.
 Business ideas that were not aimed at the local community, or those that could have unintended consequences on the environment or economy, were discouraged.

-Based on an overall good response in 2017, we decided to scale-up the program and took on board a larger cohort in 2018.
-In our second year, we received an overwhelming response with 499 applications.
-Of these, we are supporting 40 entrepreneurs as aspiring and existing entrepreneurs.
+Based on an overall good response in 2017, the program was scaled-up the program with a larger cohort.
+Udhyam today, is supporting 400 entrepreneurs as aspiring and existing entrepreneurs.

-In the next 5 years, we aim to create at least 700 jobs through 400 entrepreneurs.
+In the next 5 years, the program aims to create additional jobs through these entrepreneurs.

 Pankaj is the founder of Himjoli, a social venture company in Uttarakhand working with producer groups, thousands of rural farmers, artisans and women’s groups.
 Before Himjoli, he founded Tinker Toys in 1988 which went to become one of the largest toy manufacturing companies in India.
 In 1995, he set up Kidstuff Promos and Events, specializing in promotional marketing.